livingingroups/cocomo/README.md

 `call_type`: string specifying the call type label

-`time`: exact time at which the call was produced (synched to GPS time, including fractions of a second)
+`time`: exact time at which the call was produced (synched to UTC time, including fractions of a second)

-Note that times can be in either UTC or local time.
+Note that times should generally be in UTC, however most functions would also work with local time.
 The user should verify that the same time zone is used for both GPS and audio data.

 ## Code review